foundweekends/giter8/README.markdown

 Make sure that the `sbt` is on your path.
 You should be able to run it from any directory and be prompted to create a new project (and then abort).
-You'll need to create a new `g8` script also on your executable path.
-For unix-like shells:
+Next, you need to create a new `g8` script also on your executable path.
+For unix-like shells, it should contain:

     #!/bin/sh
     sbt @.giter8.launchconfig "$@"

+And it should be executable:

+    $ chmod a+x g8

 The parameter passed to sbt tells its launcher to use the given launch configuration instead of starting sbt itself.
 The launcher will look for the